pavlovator/c-solutions/02/exercises/08/README.md

 ```

 ### Solution
-There are thirteen tokens in the statement, six of which are non-unique.
+There are 14 tokens in the statement, six of which are non-unique.